Institute for Global Health (IGH)

 Singapore's National Defence R&D organization, DSO Singapore, visited UMB on 16 February 2017 to discuss potential collaboration ranging from detection and diagnostics to prophylactics and therapeutics for infectious diseases.
 Chris Plowe, MD, MPH, FASTM gives a tour of the IGH.

-Currently, the IGH includes the Center for Vaccine Development (CVD), directed by Kathleen Neuzil, MD, MPH, who also serves as Deputy Director of IGH, and the Division of Malaria Research, directed by Miriam Laufer, MD.
+The IGH includes the Center for Vaccine Development (CVD), directed by Kathleen Neuzil, MD, MPH, who also serves as Deputy Director of IGH, and the Division of Malaria Research, directed by Miriam Laufer, MD.
 Under the Institute umbrella, CVD continues its 40-year mission to develop, test and deploy vaccines against infectious diseases that will aid the world's underserved population.
 Former CVD Director Myron M. Levine, MD, DTPH is a senior advisor to the IGH, and Associate Dean for Global Health, Vaccinology and Infectious Diseases.

 The new Division of Malaria Research performs the crucial work needed to support global malaria eradication.
 That work, led by Dr. Laufer, includes developing and deploying innovative tools for improved malaria treatment, prevention and surveillance.
 The IGH is an instrumental partner in a new international initiative to eliminate malaria in Myanmar.